HubSpot/sanetime/README.markdown

 **sanetime** was written to DRY up all the common date/time manipulations we all do constantly in our code while offering the most simple, versatile, and intuitive client possible.

 We've all learned that the only sane way to store times is using epoch time.
 (You have, haven't you?)
-Unfortunately, manipulating epoch time and timezones with the standard python toolset requires getting up to speed on a managerie of python modules and concepts: datetime, date, time, calendar, pytz, dateutils, timedelta, time tuples, localize, normalize.
+Unfortunately, manipulating epoch time and timezones with the standard python toolset requires getting up to speed on a menagerie of python modules and concepts: datetime, date, time, calendar, pytz, dateutils, timedelta, time tuples, localize, normalize.

 **sanetime** seeks to bring more sanity to the manipulations of epoch time, timezone, time delta, and time generally.